In the Netherlands, Anyone Can Turn a Slice of Sidewalk Into a Garden

 2 min read

-See what stories caught our attention this week, from making the most of algae waste to a new high-speed train route.
+See what stories caught our attention this week, from post-Katrina green infrastructure to an AI tool saving the lives of Pakistani mothers.

 My bookmarks